kubernetes/community/wg-lts/charter.md

 ## Timelines and Disbanding

 The exact timeline for this working group is hard to define at this time.
 If we are unable to define a common long term support definition for Kubernetes, we will disband the working group.
 If we are unable to define improvements related to an agreed upon definition, we will also disband the working group.
 In order to evaluate our progress toward the working group goals, we will provide periodic updates to the stakeholder SIGs and committees at least every six months, in addition to a working group annual report.

+Additionally, if the working group determines that the Kubernetes project does not have sufficient resources, nor commmitments for future resources to support relevant proposed changes, the working group will also disband.